Brookfield, New York

 Brookfield is a town in Madison County, New York, United States.
-The population was 2,403 at the 2000 census.
+The population was 2,247 at the 2020 census, down from 2,545 in 2010.

-The Town of Brookfield is located in the southeastern part of the county.
+The town is located in the southeastern part of Madison County.
 The county agricultural fair is held here every year.

 History

 The town was first settled circa 1791.

-The Town of Brookfield was established in 1795 from part of the town of Paris, but part was removed in 1805 to form the Town of Columbus, all this taking place while it was still part of Chenango County.
+The Town of Brookfield was established in 1795 from part of the town of Paris, but part was removed in 1805 to form the town of Columbus, all this taking place while it was still part of Chenango County.

 Geography

+The town occupies the southeast corner of Madison County.
 The northern town line is the border of Oneida County, and the southern town boundary is the border of Chenango County.
 The eastern town line is the border of Otsego County.